facelessuser/coloraide/docs/src/markdown/gamut.md

 chroma and holding lightness and hue constant in a perceptual space will create a twisting path through the the RGB space.
 In order to converge, we must refine our result with a few additional iterations.

-In order to converge on the actual chroma reduced color we seek, we can take the intersection we find and correct the color in the perceptual color space by setting the hue and lightness back to the original color's hue and lightness.
+In order to converge on the actual chroma reduced color we seek, we can take the first intersection we find and correct the color in the perceptual color space by setting the hue and lightness back to the original color's hue and lightness.
-The corrected color becomes our new current color and should be a much closer color on the reduced chroma line.
-We can repeat this process a few more times, each time finding a better a closer on the line.
-After about two to three iterations (ColorAide performs 3), we will be extremely close.
-Finally, we can trace one more time, with no correction, and then clip off floating point math errors.
+The corrected color becomes our new current color and should be much closer color on the reduced chroma line.
+We can repeat this process a few more times, each time finding a better, closer closer color on the path.
+After about two _additional_ iterations (a combined total of three for the entire process), we will be close enough where we can stop.
+Finally, we can then clip off floating point math errors.
 With this, we will now have an accurate approximation of the color we seek.

 ![Ray Trace Gamut Mapping Example](images/raytrace-gma.png)

+/// note
+For accuracy, iterations could be increased to a total of 4 which would reduce a potential ∆h shift to less than a hue, but ColorAide has opted to keep iterations at 3 which provides more speed and has a potential ∆h shift of only ~2.
+///

 The results are comparable to MINDE using a low JND, but resolves much faster and within more predictable, consistent time.